 Some very well-meaning people who should know better regularly help the deniers boost their credibility by debating them in public.
 This is dumb.
 Debating someone lends credence to their view.
 Liars are only destroyed in debate in TV courtroom dramas and in the mind of the self-righteous (Boy, I sure told him!).
 In reality, deniers have made a career of evasion, of conning others, of lying for dollars, and they’re very good at lying.
 It’s what they do for a living.

 They know you would never debate someone with a truly crazy view, so a public debate means there must be at least some truth in what each debater says.
 Would a legitimate politician or human rights leader debate a Holocaust denier?
 A flat-earth group?
 Would medical doctors debate quacks?
 No. It lends some legitimacy to their position, especially to the millions of people who weren’t at the debate but heard a third-hand, opinionated version.

-So when Elizabeth May and George Monbiot decided to debate two deniers, my radio partner Rick Habgood and I boycotted the debates and refused to promote them – even though Elizabeth May was coming on our show the following week.
-And sure enough May and Monbiot, two very intelligent people, two of the people most knowledgeable about climate change on the planet – lost.
+So when Elizabeth May and George Monbiot decided to debate two deniers, my cohost Rick Habgood and I boycotted the debates and refused to promote them on the radio show we had at the time – even though Elizabeth May was coming on our show the following week.
+And sure enough May and Monbiot, two very intelligent people, two of the people most knowledgeable about climate change on the planet, lost the debate.

 Technically, the outcome of the debate was 53% in favour of the resolution: Be it resolved climate change is mankind’s defining crisis, and demands a commensurate response.
 However, before May and Monbiot screwed it up, 61% of the audience held that view.
 Their combined persuasive brilliance helped 8% of the audience switch to the denier side.
 No wonder the ‘environmental movement’ is such a failure.